conceptsandbeyond/ATM-Project/Workshop/Lab 2 - Step Definition.md

 Review the file and add function logic and missing assert statements.

-After completing this file, you should be able to test the functions.
+Once completed, you should be able to test the functions.

 Navigate to the ATM02 folder and run the tests now.
 Run the following commands.

 ```
+cd ATM02
 dotnet test
 ```